Get,

 zinc deficiency

-However, through dietary changes and supplements, it’s possible to reverse zinc deficiency and make one’s body stronger against infections.
-In this blog, we will learn all about zinc deficiency, including symptoms, how it is found and how it can be treated?
+In this blog, we will learn all about zinc deficiency, including its symptoms, how it is detected and how it can be treated.

 Why is Zinc Necessary?

 Because your body doesn’t naturally produce zinc, you must obtain it through food or supplements.
-Zinc is a vital nutrient naturally present in some foods, added to others and available as a dietary supplement.
+Zinc is a vital nutrient naturally present in some foods, added to others and also available as a dietary supplement.
 Zinc is responsible for several bodily functions.
-Some of the benefits provided by zinc include:
+Some of the benefits provided by zinc include1,3

 • Aids the activity of various essential enzymes

 Zinc is responsible for the smooth functioning of various cellular processes, immune systems, supporting physical growth and development, from birth, through adolescence, up to adulthood.
-Certain people are more vulnerable to zinc deficiency and should be mindful of their zinc intake.
-The list includes:
+During pregnancy, infancy and childhood, daily zinc requirements are said to increase4.
+Moreover, certain groups of people are more vulnerable to zinc deficiency and should be mindful of their zinc intake.
+The list includes5,6:

 • People who have had gastrointestinal surgery, including weight loss surgery.